-- 1. Delivering sufficient housing to meet demand; - Improving the range of housing to meet everyone's needs and aspirations, including affordable 2. housing and more high value housing; - 3.
-Creating well designed desirable housing areas to retain and attract residents; - Focusing housing growth where it helps to deliver regeneration (e.g. inner areas and deprived housing estates); - 5.
-Ensuring that new housing is supported by community facilities, service infrastructure, open space etc.; and - Improving the general health and quality of peoples lives through better access to health facilities 6. and services, education, community facilities and open space.
+- 1. Delivering sufficient housing to meet demand; - 2.
+Improving the range of housing to meet everyone's needs and aspirations, including affordable housing and more high value housing; - 3.
+Creating well designed desirable housing areas to retain and attract residents; - 4.
+Focusing housing growth where it helps to deliver regeneration and economic growth (e.g. inner areas and deprived housing estates); - 5.
+Ensuring that new housing is supported by community facilities, service infrastructure, open space etc.; and - 6.
+Improving the general health and quality of peoples lives through better access to health facilities and services, education, community and cultural facilities and open space.